MattDierick/devsecops-nap/README.md

 * Kubectl CLI and/or k8s tools like Lens
 * Nginx App Protect license
 * Terraform
+* Docker desktop

 # 1. Clone this repo in your own GitHub

-* Clone the repo in order to have your own repo in your own GitHub
+* Clone or Fork the repo in order to have your own repo in your own GitHub
 * Create a `dev` branch in order to do not modify the main.
 * Move to the `dev` branch.
 You will work on the `dev` branch.

 # 2. Deploy Sentence App in your AKS

-* Deploy Sentence Application in your AKS
-* To do so, use the manifests available in /k8s-deployment folder `aks-sentence-deployment.yaml`

 ## Deploy the Sentence App microservice

-The manifest aks-sentence-deployment.yaml will deploy the different microservices.
+The manifest `aks-sentence-deployment.yaml` will deploy the different microservices.
 As reminder, the Sentence Application display a sentence with 4 words coming from 4 microservices (more information here https://github.com/MattDierick/sentence-generator-app)

 ## Deploy the frontend microservice